Back to all fellows

 During her time on the International Training Programme 2017, Andrea was based in the Department of Africa, Oceania and the Americas and spent her partner placement with Norfolk Museums Service.

-Andrea worked with fellow Raneen Kiresh (Public Programmes and Exhibitions Coordinator, The Palestinian Museum) on her exhibition proposal project, entitled Red and Blue: The Evil Eye across Borders.
+In 2017 participants were asked to develop a proposal for an Asahi Shimbun Display – a temporary exhibition in Room 3 at the British Museum – based around a ‘spotlight’ object.
+Andrea worked with fellow Raneen Kiresh (Palestine) on her exhibition proposal project, entitled Red and Blue: The Evil Eye across Borders.

 Andrea’s participation on the International Training Programme was generously supported by the Marie-Louise von Motesiczky Charitable Trust.